tyjhart/flowanalyzer/README.md

 - netflow_v9
 - ipfix

-You can view the status of the services by running the following:
+You can view the status of the services listed above and control their operations by running the following:

 ```
 service service_name status
+service service_name start
+service service_name stop
+service service_name restart
 ```

 ### Ports & protocols